Coherent sheaves and quantum Coulomb branches I: tilting bundles from integrable systems: Introduction

 \subsection{Summary of approach}

 Proving these results depends on comparison with the characteristic $p$ approach of Bezrukavnikov and Kaledin \cite{BKpos,KalDEQ}.
-That is, we come to understand by considering quantizations in characteristic $p$ and applying the approach of \cite{WebSD} (based in turn on \cite{FOD,MVdB}) in positive characteristic.
+That is, we consider quantizations in characteristic $p$ and apply the approach of \cite{websterKoszulDuality2019} (based in turn on \cite{FOD,MVdB}) in positive characteristic.
 The focus is on the action of a large polynomial subalgebra of the quantum Coulomb branch, and analyzing the representations of this algebra in terms of their weights for this subalgebra.
 In the perspective of Stadnik \cite{Stadnik} to resolving this problem for hypertoric varieties, this polynomial subalgebra played a key role in constructing the requisite \'etale cover where the Azumaya algebra constructed from a quantization splits.

 This approach extends to the case of a general BFN Coulomb branch.
-Whenever we have a BFN resolution $\gls{tM}$, we obtain an explicit tilting generator for $\K$ either of large positive characteristic or characteristic 0, which has a natural description in terms of the BFN construction.
-The sections of its summands (and their twists by ample line bundles) are given by the homology of spaces on which the convolution realization of the BFN algebra acts.
-This is an extension of work of McBreen and the author \cite{McBW}, which shows the same result in the abelian case.
+Whenever we have a BFN resolution $\tM$, we obtain an explicit tilting generator for $\K$ either of large positive characteristic or characteristic 0, as described in Theorem \ref{thm:B}.
+This is an extension of work of Gammage, McBreen and the author \cite{mcbreenHomologicalMirror2024,gammageHomologicalMirror2023}, which shows the same result in the abelian case.

 As mentioned above, we'll cover the case of quiver gauge theories in considerably greater detail in a companion paper \cite{WebcohII}.
 Beyond this, there are several interesting possibilities for extension of this work.
-The work of McBreen and author in the abelian case \cite{McBW} can be used to show one version of homological mirror symmetry for multiplicative hypertoric varieties, and it would be very interesting to relate the presentations of $A$ appearing here with the Fukaya category of multiplicative Coulomb branches (i.e. the algebraic varieties obtained by the K-theoretic BFN construction).
+The work of McBreen and author in the abelian case \cite{mcbreenHomologicalMirror2024} can be used to show one version of homological mirror symmetry for multiplicative hypertoric varieties, and it would be very interesting to relate the presentations of $A$ appearing here with the Fukaya category of multiplicative Coulomb branches (i.e. the algebraic varieties obtained by the K-theoretic BFN construction).
+Interesting progress in this direction has recently been obtained by Aganagi\'c, Danilenko, Li, Shende and Zhou \cite{aganagicQuiverHecke2024}.

 The tilting bundles that appear also have a natural interpretation in terms of line operators in the corresponding 3-dimensional gauge theory, and one could hope that other perspectives on these line operators, such as the vertex algebra perspective suggested in Costello, Creuzig and Gaiotto \cite{CCG}, will also see the same combinatorial constructions appear, hopefully eventually leading to a theory of S-duality where coherent sheaves on Coulomb branches can be described as a natural object on the Higgs side as well.